un0btanium/sc-server-meshing/public/techs/single_shard.md

 __Challenges:__

-* the early versions of Server Meshing wont be powerful enough just yet to allow all players to play in. the same game world; we will continue to play in a multiverse, albeit less and less over time as shards grow in terms of how many players can support.
+* the early versions of Server Meshing wont be powerful enough just yet to allow all players to play in the same game world; we will continue to play in a multiverse, albeit less and less over time as shards grow in terms of how many players can support.

-__Solution:__ Single Shard
+__Solution:__ Single Shard, one game world per region/world through architectural scaleup

 __Goals:__